-- Successful for whom, the customer of for IBM?
+- Successful for whom, the customer of IBM?

 IBM certainly sees this as a success, but IBM only cares about billing hours on projects.
-By this definition even AI projects where hours are billed but not work is done is considered successful by the consulting company.
+By this definition, even AI projects where hours are billed but not work is done considered auspicious by the consulting company.
 However, IBM clients measure success, not by IBM’s metric.
-That is customers that invest in AI measure the benefit by how AI improves the accuracy of their various predictions.
+That is, customers that invest in AI measure the benefit by how AI improves the accuracy of their various predictions.

-The idea that IBM would have so many IA projects ongoing, and that there would be so little published about the benefits of AI received by companies is odd.
+The idea that IBM would have so many AI projects ongoing, and that there would be so little published about the benefits of AI received by companies is odd.

-Another question is why is IBM placing data science resources on site and billing for them if the data is largely unavailable and if it may take a year or more to develop the data?
+Another question is, why is IBM placing data science resources on-site and billing for them if the data is mostly unavailable and if it may take a year or more to develop the data?
 Would IBM sell an automobile service plan for a customer that has yet to purchase an automobile?
-It seems like an elementary question to ask of what data the client has that can be used.
+It seems like a simple question to ask of what data the client has that can be used.
 Without this, IBM has no idea if their client can benefit from an AI project.

 The AI Project Preparedness Matrix

-This topic of data availability brings up the question of how common it is for companies that engage in AI projects have the necessary items to actually successful pull such projects off.
+This topic of data availability brings up the question of how common it is for companies that engage in AI projects have the necessary items to pull such projects off successfully.